Talent Development Awards

-The British Academy has been funded by the UK government, Department for Business, Energy and Industrial Strategy (BEIS) to continue its support for a new scheme, the Talent Development Awards.
+The British Academy has been funded by the UK government, Department for Science, Innovation and Technology (DSIT, formerly known as BEIS) to continue its support for the Talent Development Awards scheme.

 The aim of the scheme is to promote the building of skills and capacities for current and future generations, including in core areas like quantitative skills, interdisciplinarity, data science, digital humanities and languages.
 This scheme promotes the acquisition and advancement of skills in relevant areas by UK-based researchers, supporting innovative research methods, be that through skills development, collaboration or dissemination.
 The overarching aims of the scheme are to invest in UK talent and skills, and as a result, to contribute to the development and delivery of high quality regional, national and international research by:

 - raising the quality of advanced quantitative skills and/or data science skills used in research, including digital methods;

 - creating new opportunities for knowledge and skills to exchange across disciplines and sectors; and